4th Foreign Infantry Regiment

 4th Foreign Infantry Regiment - History - 4e REI - 4 REI - 4th REI

-During the First World War of 1914-1918, several battalions and mounted companies of the Foreign Legion crisscrossed Morocco and defended the already pacified territories.
-A very difficult task since the Moroccan rebels armed from abroad had been encouraged by the departure of a large number of French troops for the Western Front in Europe.
+During World War I (1914-18), several battalions and mounted companies of the Foreign Legion criss-crossed Morocco to defend the already pacified territories.
+This task was difficult because the Moroccan rebels, armed by foreigners, were encouraged by the departure of a large number of French troops for the European theater.

 Creation of the 4th Foreign Regiment

-• HQ + HQ Company (CHR) in Meknes
+• HQ and HQ Company (CHR) in Meknes

-• 1st Battalion (ex-1st Battalion of 1er RE) in Benni Mellal: Major Lambert
+• 1st Battalion (ex-1st Battalion, 1er RE) in Benni Mellal: Major Lambert

-• 2nd Battalion (ex-2nd Battalion of 1er RE) in Marrakech: Major Astraud
+• 2nd Battalion (ex-2nd Battalion, 1er RE) in Marrakech: Major Astraud

-• 3rd Battalion (ex-6th Battalion of 1er RE) in Bou Denib: Major de Corta
+• 3rd Battalion (ex-6th Battalion, 1er RE) in Bou Denib: Major de Corta

 Legionnaires - Morocco - 1910-1914 - 22nd Company - 1st Foreign Regiment - Foreign Legion

-Legionnaires from the 22nd Company, 1st Foreign Regiment in Morocco, before WWI.
+Legionnaires from the 22nd Company, 1st Foreign Regiment in Morocco, prior to World War I.

 Meknes - Morocco - 1917 - Troops